asdreen/Quiz-D15/README.md

   - Please debug everything / try it on the console to be sure of what to expect from your code

 4. EXTRA:
-  - Show if the answer provided was the wrong one or correct it after clicking
+  - Show if the answer provided was the wrong one or correct it after clicking (done)
-  - Present the questions one at a time instead of having all of them displayed together
+  - Present the questions one at a time instead of having all of them displayed together (done)
-  - Let the user select difficulty and number of questions (you can get q/a from https://opentdb.com/api.php?amount=10&category=18&difficulty=easy modifying    amount and difficulty)
+  - Let the user select difficulty and number of questions (you can get q/a from https://opentdb.com/api.php?amount=10&category=18&difficulty=easy modifying    amount and difficulty) (done)

 5. WHEN YOU ARE FINISHED
   - Commit and push the code to your personal GitHub repository; then post the link of your commit on the Homework section of today's Eduflow.

 6. HINTS JAVASCRIPT
   - IF YOU ARE DISPLAYING ALL THE QUESTIONS AT ONCE:
-  - For each question, create a container for wrapping it; then create a radio button
+  - For each question, create a container for wrapping it; then create a radio button  (DONE)
   - https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio
-  - with, as options, both the correct answer and the incorrect ones
+  - with, as options, both the correct answer and the incorrect ones      (DONE)
   - (you'll probably need to google how to get the value from a radio button in JS to evaluate the final score)
   - IF YOU ARE DISPLAYING ONE QUESTION AT A TIME
   - Display the first question with the text and the radio buttons